 And for MailChimps what I would say?
 They are one of the best email marketing services I have ever tried.

 Now, let’s move to web push notification tools.
 In my site, I use Onesignal push notification.
 This is a free tool and can be integrated with the WordPress plugin or adding jquery scripts.

 They collect viewers’ IP address who has subscribed for and sends notification as and when you feel necessary to communicate with them.

 It’s true there are some premium services also available in this regard like Push Crew, iZooto etc.

 Push notifications by default are less effective as they are more generalized leaving a little room for conversion or clicks.
 For OneSignal, the customization requires a fair amount of customization.
 But the paid services are way more effective.

 Behind every successful website, there lies an untiring effort and a lot of sleepless nights.
 You cannot expect it to bloom in a day or two.
 A website optimization is a continuous process and improves with the passage of time.

-We are still in a learning mode and putting our utmost endeavor to compete with excellence.
+We are still in a learning stage and putting our utmost endeavor to compete with excellence.